ooni/ooni.org/content/post/indonesia-internet-censorship.md

 Many of these censorship events indicate that their implementation was influenced by **_social and cultural norms_** , especially since the legal justification behind the blocking of many of these sites remains unclear.
 This raises the **_need for transparency and accountability_** to ensure that the implementation of internet censorship is legally proportionate.

 Network tampering was [detected](https://gist.github.com/hellais/7a54e1f765022eb7820aa5989c876675) across 10 different Indonesian ISPs, possibly indicating the presence of middleboxes that could be responsible for internet censorship, surveillance, and traffic manipulation.
-A middle box was ** [detecte** d](https://explorer.ooni.torproject.org/measurement/20161219T000049Z_AS17974_VIUyHiQj5rKlMP1hTxg0IYVU6tkX8ovozq2JHHaA7Wjy9ZXbwz) in the Telekomunikasi Indonesia (AS17974) network.
+A middle box was [detected](https://explorer.ooni.torproject.org/measurement/20161219T000049Z_AS17974_VIUyHiQj5rKlMP1hTxg0IYVU6tkX8ovozq2JHHaA7Wjy9ZXbwz) in the Telekomunikasi Indonesia (AS17974) network.
 While it’s unclear if this specific system was used to implement internet censorship, it’s worth emphasizing that most measurements collected from this network presented signs of network tampering, and that this ISP served block pages for many of the sites that were tested as part of this study.

 On a positive note, the [Tor network](http://torproject.org/), Facebook Messenger and WhatsApp appear to have mostly been accessible in Indonesia throughout the testing period.